rackerlabs/design-system/_component_design/table-variations.md

 ### Spacing

-Use these spacing specifications when you construct a dual-line table.
+Use these spacing specifications when you construct a multi-value row.

 **OLD STUFF...KEEP FOR NOW**
 Using the dual-line text variation impacts standard table layout in the following ways: